 Diana: Yes, I was on my way to a butterfly farm that borders the Lubaantun, Mayan ruins temples (also known as ‘Place of the Fallen Stones’).
 I was going there to research and write my second book, which I ended up giving the title Fallen Stones – Chasing Butterflies, Discovering Mayan Secrets and Looking for Hope Along the Way.
 That wasn’t the original title by the way, the original title was Looking for Happily Ever After, but as you know a lot of things happened that year (2020) and I found that sometimes the best you can do is just find a little hope.
 But yes, the book is about living on a butterfly farm, getting to know the people there, learning about the jungle, the Mayan history and about the butterflies themselves, of course.

-Simone: I have to admit, when you first told me that you were going to write about a butterfly farm, I didn’t quite “get it”.
+Simone: I have to admit, when you first told me that you were going to write about a butterfly farm, I didn’t quite get it.
 It seemed so niche to me.
-Like a book about bird watching or something.
+Like a book about birdwatching or something.
 But then when I read it, I fell in love and became convinced that this was a book that everyone should read.
-The butterfly farm is just the setting, but it’s about so much more; climate change, relationships, history, overcoming challenges, and then of course the story of the butterflies themselves which runs almost parallel.
-And even though the book is filled with little bits of wisdom it’s never preachy, not even when you talk about climate change – which I think is pretty hard to do – and on top of it all it’s funny.
+The butterfly farm is just the setting, but it’s about so much more – climate change, relationships, history, overcoming challenges.
+And then, of course, the story of the butterflies themselves, which runs almost parallel.
+Even though the book is filled with little bits of wisdom, it’s never preachy, not even when you talk about climate change – which I think is pretty hard to do – and on top of it all it’s funny.
 I love how you always make fun of yourself.

 Diana: Oh, trust me.
 Making fun of myself is not hard to do.
 And then… when it comes to climate change, I don’t actually think that there’s a need to be preachy as climate change has become part of our lives; all we need to do is subjectively describe what we’re seeing and feeling – because it just is.
 Having said that, some reviewers still called me ‘woke’ and were angry that I mentioned climate change in my book.